btholt/intro-to-web-dev-v2/README.md

 # Welcome

-Welcome to the code behind [Introduction to Web Development v2][course].
+Welcome to the code behind the [course website][course] for the [Introduction to Web Development v2](https://frontendmasters.com/courses/web-development-v2/) course on Frontend Masters.

 ## Devlopment